 - A Staff Vacancy is transformed into a New Employee

-The Noun-Verb method simply adopts this definition of a process, and applies it rigorously.
+The Noun-Verb method simply adopts this definition of a business process, and applies it rigorously.

-A process map drawn is a diagram that clearly identifies the main steps involved in performing the transformation, the items used and the items produced when the process has been completed.
+Process mapping involves drawing process diagram that clearly identify the main steps involved in performing the transformation, the items used and the items produced when the business process has been completed.

-The 6 Main Shapes used in a Process Map
+The 6 Main Shapes used in a Process Diagram

 - An ‘Activity’ shape is used to describe something you do.